Zamoranho Ho-A-Tham

-Zamoranho Carliho Leandro Ho-A-Tham (born 7 March 1996) is a professional footballer, who plays as a winger for Luxembourg National Division club Victoria Rosport.
-Born in the Netherlands, he is of Surinamese nationality.
+Zamoranho Carliho Leandro Ho-A-Tham (born 7 March 1996) is a professional footballer, who plays as a winger for Philippines Football League club Stallion Laguna.
+He is of Dutch-Surinamese nationality.

 Youth career

-Ho-A-Tham was born in Amsterdam, Netherlands and is eligible to represent the Suriname national team.
+Ho-A-Tham was born in Amsterdam, Netherlands, and has a second, Surinamese passport.
 In his youth, he played for the various youth teams of Zeeburgia.
 In between clubs in 2018, he also played for Wooter Academy.

 Club career

 Career in the Netherlands

 Ho-A-Tham would sign his first pro contract with Utrecht-based club USV Hercules, where he struggled due to numerous injuries that kept him out for majority of the season.
 He returned to Amsterdam, a year later to play for the senior team of Zeeburgia.
 His performances there impressed scouts, and after the season he went back to Utrecht to play for DHSC for one season.
 He departed the club in 2018.